hack4her/hack4her.github.io/challenge_A.md

 ## Suggested Timeline

-- During the workshop more information we will be given around how you can allocate your time.
+- During the workshop more information will be given around how you can allocate your time.